lux4rd0/kasa-collector/README.md

 **CPU, Load Average, Memory Utilization**:  These panels show host-level details and are not specific to the performance of the docker container.
 Per Process CPU Usage, Netstat, and Processes are particular to the container.

+## Troubleshooting

+**Error Messages**

+Sometimes you'll see the following error message from the Kasa Collector:

+    kasa_request_info: malformed JSON, retrying

+This error is because some of the devices that respond to the Collector will provide malformed data.
+The Collector will try again until it eventually gets a good response.

 ## Roadmap